US IPOs (Initial Public Offerings)

 • Browser note: Native EventSource does not support setting headers; use a polyfill or fetch-based SSE shim that allows passing the Authorization header.

-This event signals the start of the 60-minute COB (Conditional Order to Buy) withdrawal/cancelation final window on the effective date:
+This event signals the start of the 60-minute COB (Conditional Order to Buy) withdrawal/cancellation final window on the effective date:

-• Consider offering an additional email notification for audibility
+• Consider sending an additional email notification to the end-user for auditability.

 Pagination